Some questions for possible submission to the next Kourovka notebook

+If the answer to~(iii) is affirmative, one can show that the growth degree of the direct product of two finitely generated groups is the sum of the growth degrees of those groups.
+Hence under that assumption, in the context of~(iv), using the fact that for positive integers $i$ and $j,$ the group $G_{i+j}$ admits a surjective homomorphism to $G_i\times G_j,$ one can deduce that $\r{gr.deg}(G_{i+j})\geq\r{gr.deg}(G_i)+\r{gr.deg}(G_j).$ (Equality need not hold here, as can be seen from the case $i=j=1$ for many familiar varieties of groups.)
+Without knowing the answer to~(iii), one can show that for any finitely generated group $G$ and positive integer $m,$ one has $\r{gr.deg}(G^m)= m\,\r{gr.deg}(G),$ and so deduce that for free groups in any variety, one has $\r{gr.deg}(G_{mi})\geq m\,\r{gr.deg}(G_i).$ \end{Q}

-Herstein proves an affirmative answer for $p=2,\,3$.
-We prove in \cite[Proposition~6.1]{R_sup_G={0}} that with $p$ generalized to an arbitrary positive integer $n,$ the answer is affirmative if $R$ has no $n$-torsion. {\bf Acknowledgements.} I am indebted to Yves de Cornulier, Alexander Olshanskiy, Dale Rolfsen and Dave Witte\ Morris for helpful comments on earlier versions of this list. {\bf In each reference below,} the questions and/or sections where that work is cited are noted at the end, in parentheses.
+{\bf Acknowledgements.} I am indebted to Yves de Cornulier, Alexander Olshanskiy, Dale Rolfsen and Dave Witte\ Morris for helpful comments on earlier versions of this list. {\bf In each reference below,} the questions where that work is cited are noted at the end, in parentheses.